Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/preparingUnityProject.md

 ![Toolkit Progress Bar](images/toolkit_progress_bar.png)

-Once the progress bar disappears, you can now use the Shotgun menu applications.
+Once the progress bar disappears, you can use the Shotgun menu applications.
-Note that windows tend to pop up behind the Unity window.

-Also note that a Shotgun folder will be created under your Unity project's Assets folder.
+Note that a Shotgun folder will be created under your Unity project's Assets folder.
 This Shotgun folder will automatically be deleted when Unity exits.
-Do not use the Assets/Shotgun folder to store your files, and do not modify its content.
+Do not use the `Assets/Shotgun` folder to store your files, and do not modify its content.

 It is recommended to disable Debug Logging in order to get better performance